Taiwan: Nangan, Matsu Islands (November

 |

-Nangan is the largest of the Matsu islands.
-It lies
+largest of the Matsu islands.
+It lies approximately 200km from Taipei and 20km

-to the main Taiwan island by direct flights and
+from the China coast.
+It is connected to the main Taiwan island by direct

-ferries.
-Although small, the island is hilly with a highest point of 250m (Yintai Shan) and rather diverse with a number of small
+flights and ferries.
+Although small, the island is hilly with a highest point

-villages spread out.
-It boasts numerous former military installations often
+diverse with a number of small villages spread out.
+It boasts numerous former

-protector of the fishermen, is believed to have washed ashore on the western
+is believed to have washed ashore on the western side of Nangan near the

-buried in the village′s temple.
+village of Matsu and to be buried in the village′s temple.
+[Note: Oddly,

 Arrival from

-Taipei at the small, quiet Nangan airport, located on
+Taipei at the small, quiet Nangan airport, located on the eastern edge of the

-Jieshou village:
+Jieshou village

-It is the largest
+It is the

-village on the island, where most of the shops and restaurants are
+largest village on the island, where most of the shops and restaurants are

 concentrated.